 Stop the Price Gouging

-Big corporations have been stealing from consumers for too long.
+Giant corporations have been stealing from farmers and consumers for too long.

 Below are just three recent examples of corporate price gouging, and what we’re doing about it.